naugtur/brikwars-zombie/index.md

 Plot twist: The injured Prisoner turns into a zombie.
 Well, at least you tried to help him out.

+## The Show Must Go On

+>This is ZOMB, the longest-running un-undead broadcast this part of state.
+Are you alive?
+Are you willing to help?

+The characters need to help the local media outlet, a solo operation ran by an almost insane hermit, also being the last hope of journalism in this zombie-infested land.
+The build should consist of equal parts of open space (a desert or a kind of wasteland) and city ruins.

+- Get the gear from a destroyed TV vehicle (bonus tools or car parts, should you need them in a long run for campaign play)
+- Take the gear to the Journalist so that he repairs it and gives you a ready antenna module and instructions
+- Install the antenna module on the right spot, which happens to be the most dangerous one (should be the highest point on your build or a special location picked before the game)

+Plot twist: the construction breaks under the character(s) trying to install the device.
+They fall, possibly get hurt (one wound each), roll for zombie presence again if necessary and have to start over with putting the antenna module in place.

 # Building the board

+## Your map - your build

+Since there will be a fair amount of minifigs in play and a lot of placing zombies on board and taking them away, consider using as many baseplates as you can.
+The zombie walk demands some stability.
+Alternatively, have a stand for each minifig and some larger plates for hordes.

+The rules are different for interiors and exteriors - use this advantage for diverse urban spaces.
+There might be wide streets, only seemingly calm, and dreadful narrow passages, where the undead lurk.
+A well-balanced map should use a few buildings divided into distinct rooms, windows, entrances, holes in the walls etc. You don't have to build whole models.
+In fact, it's impractical for manipualting the minifigs, so you can build them up to minifig arm level or leave lower structures, more schematic-like.

+It's more important in Zombie Brikz than BrikWars that you know what the characters could do and what wouldn't be able to do in terms of movement.
+Which fence is good for climbing, which obstacle can be jumped over?
+It's good to have such understanding of your board before the game.

+## Important spots

+### Quest locations
+Zombies attached
+NPC present
+Danger levels & Plot twists

+### Resources
+Choose which resources are important for your scenario (what will the characters collect).
+Now choose which bricks represent them.
+Be reasonable about this: destroying buildings shouldn't produce resources just because the parts are the same.
+One way to avoid such actions is to represent the resources by unique parts, not used anywhere else.

+Resource examples: food, clothing, fuel, guns, tools, machine parts, works of art, money, drugs.

+Distribute the resources evenly on the map.
+Choose some obvious places with extra resources and some random numbers (See: Placing things at random).

+### Starting points
+Once you have the quest locations and resources, choose a few places where the characters can start the game.
+You can have them start together or pick a random spot for each character using the dice.

+Examples:
+1. The characters start this scenario together, they arrived by a car.
+The board is more or less a rectangle so you pick and assign numbers to 6 starting points on the outside: placed in the corners and the middles of the longer sides, just like pouches on a billiards table.
+You roll a d6 and place the car and minifigs in the right spot.

+2. Each character should start alone.
+They are just about to escape their houses.
+You pick and assign numbers to 6 or less places and roll, ignoring the same rolls.

+3. Each character starts alone, out in the open.
+You pick and assign numbers to 6 baseplates or open spaces on the board and roll where each character starts.
+If the rolls are the same, place the minifigs on the opposite sides of those open spaces.

 ## Placing things at random